On Friday, February 25, 2022, the Utah Senate unanimously passed SB 227, or the Utah Consumer Privacy Act.

 The parents or legal guardians of consumers who are children (under 13 years old) may exercise consumer rights on behalf of the child.
 The personal data of children is considered “sensitive data” under the Utah Consumer Privacy Act.
 The bill as currently drafted requires controllers to process the personal data of known children according to the requirements of the federal Children’s Online Privacy Protection Act (“COPPA”).

 The bill as currently drafted does not grant a private right of action and explicitly precludes consumers from using a violation of the Act to support a claim under other Utah laws, such as laws regarding unfair or deceptive acts or practices.

 The Utah Consumer Privacy Act grants exclusive enforcement authority to the Utah Attorney General.
 However, before the Attorney General initiates an enforcement action, the Attorney General must first provide the allegedly non-compliant business with (1) written notice (30 days before initiating enforcement action) and (2) an opportunity to cure (30 days from receipt of the written notice).

 The Utah Consumer Privacy Act was previously introduced in 2021 (as S 200) and in 2020 (as S 429).
 In 2021, S 200 passed the first and second Senate floor readings, but failed to get a third Senate floor reading despite a substitute bill and fiscal note being distributed.
 The Utah legislature closes on March 4, 2022.

-Utah is inching closer to passing the Utah Consumer Privacy Act.
-CPW will be here to keep you in the loop.
+It remains to be seen how the 2022 version of the Utah Consumer Privacy Act will fare in the Utah House, but CPW will be here to keep you in the loop.